Bigfoot Screams (Or, Sounds You’d Rather Not Hear in the Woods)

 Then there were rumors – were the screams just foxes or coyotes?
 Some raised the possibility of Native American skinwalkers, shapeshifters who could change their bodies into animals at will.
 Others believed the sounds were something else – a Bigfoot screaming out into the darkness, perhaps even a young one lost in the woods.

 One woman, Colleen Chance, recorded the screams on her iPhone.

 Residents of the area, described by homeownership counselor Marcus Luke, were “woodsy-type folks,” and as The Oregonian reported at the time, they were familiar with the local forests, their animals, and the sounds they made.
 But many felt these were different, and so the rumors of Bigfoot began to spread.

 This wasn’t the first time someone claimed to hear the shrill screams of Bigfoot echoing throughout a forest.
 Allegedly recorded by campers in Washington in 1971, the above audio is often shared as an example of an actual recording of Bigfoot.

-Unfortunately, as this other video by ParaBreakdown points out, it is in fact a recreation of sounds that a couple from British Columbia had experienced, originally featured in a film titled Bigfoot: Man or Beast.
+Unfortunately, this turned out to be a recreation of sounds that a couple from British Columbia had experienced, originally featured in a film titled Bigfoot: Man or Beast.

 And then there’s this…